AIwithMann/2dGridWorldRL/README.md

 * **MC**: Updates only after an entire episode.
 Works well with complete trajectories.
 * **Sarsa**: Updates online with n-step lookahead.
 More sample-efficient.
+* **Q-learning**: Updates online with 1-step lookahead.
+But the policy used for generating episodes is never changed.

 ---